Natural Remedies… Farm-acopeia… Plants Before Pills.

 So if you’re short on the time to make your own, or growing space, or both—as in our case—there are many really great remedies readily available today, so that’s where we’ll start.

 Even if you can grow your own, if you’re just getting started at making your own herbal concoctions, we recommend buying some pre-made remedies first.
 That way you can discover and decide which herbal blends work best for you, before going to the trouble of buying seed, growing, harvesting and blending them!
 You see, pre-made blends show you which herbs they’re using on the ingredients label.
 Find a blend you like and grow those.
 Sure, you won’t have the exact recipe, but based on the order of ingredients in the list you can probably come close to making your own reasonable concoction in many cases.

 Toward that, here is our go-to mouthwash and mouth rinse, recommended by our natural dentist, and verified by us over years of use.
-We’ve resolved many a sore tooth and sore gums situation, (I guess it’s always the gums that are sore… not the tooth!), by using this mouth tonic.
+We’ve resolved many a sore tooth and sore gums situation, by using this mouth tonic.
 It’s all the better because it’s a natural herbal remedy!

 Here’s what the Dental Herb Company has to say about their Herbal Tooth Tonic, which is an essential in our household:

 Reducing Oral Bacteria

 The pure essential oils in Dental Herb Company products are powerful antimicrobials, providing maximum potency and long-lasting effectiveness to combat the harmful oral bacteria that lead to halitosis and periodontal disease.

 Promoting Gingival Healing